 Spring - Summer 1992

 CDLT shirts go on sale.
-Logo designed by Ruth Alan.
-Through the spring and summer CDLT leaders spread the word about the organization with booths at various festivals and celebrations.
+Logo designed by Ruth Allan.
+Through the spring and summer, CDLT leaders spread the word about the organization with booths at various festivals and celebrations.

 Peshastin Pinnaclesis dedicated as a state park with Wilfred Woods as emcee.
 Main speakers are Don Fager of the CDLT and Gov. Mike Lowry.
 This is CDLT’s first high-profile project, which builds public awareness and support for the organization.

 Wenatchee Confluence Park opens, marking the completion of the west side trail.
 Some 200 bicycle riders participate in Complete the Loop bike ride to build public support for the east side project.

 Thanks largely to the leadership and fundraising of Mark Shipman, Don Fager, Ed Meyer and Eliot Scull, the Peshastin Pinnacles project is on track.
 The CDLT Board begins discussion of protecting the Saddle Rock area of the Wenatchee Foothills.